-Philip Mazzei (1730-1816), a Florentine merchant, surgeon, and horticulturist, befriended Thomas Jefferson through business connections several years before they actually met.
-After working as a wine merchant in London for about eighteen years, Mazzei sailed to Virginia in 1773 to indulge his interest in the political life of the Colonies and to conduct agricultural experiments.
-The Virginia Legislature had promised Mazzei some land in Augusta County, and on his way to the Shenandoah Valley, he stopped to see Jefferson.
-When he discovered that the land he was to receive was divided into separate tracts, he was persuaded by Jefferson to settle in Albemarle County.
-Jefferson gave him 193 acres of land on the south side of Monticello.
-Mazzei purchased about 700 more acres by 1778 and named his farm Colle.
+Philip Mazzei (1730-1816), a Florentine merchant, surgeon, and horticulturist, befriended Thomas Jefferson through business connections several years before the two men actually met.1 After working as a wine merchant in London for about eighteen years, Mazzei sailed to Virginia in 1773 to indulge his interest in the political life of the Colonies and to conduct agricultural experiments.
+The Virginia Legislature had promised Mazzei some land in Augusta County and, on his way to the Shenandoah Valley, he stopped to see Jefferson.
+When he discovered that the land he was to receive was divided into separate tracts, Mazzei was persuaded by Jefferson to settle in Albemarle County.
+Jefferson gave him a tract of land on the south side of Monticello.2 Mazzei purchased about 700 more acres by 1778 and named his farm Colle.3

-Mazzei brought many people with him, including the widow Maria Martin, whom he married in 1774, several workers, and a tailor.
-Carlo Bellini, whom Jefferson recommended for a position as professor of modern languages at the College of William and Mary, and more vignerons arrived soon thereafter.
-Mazzei and Jefferson worked on composing propaganda and electing "Independent Companies," volunteers from each county to become representatives for a "Convention" rather than the Assembly (when people elected the same men to the "Convention" who were already members of the Assembly, Lord Dunmore could not simply dissolve the "Convention").
-Elected to the vestry after only six months of residence in the area, Mazzei began to speak in various churches about Jefferson's ideas on religious freedom.
-When he announced his "Proposal for forming a Company or Partnership, for the Purpose of raising and making Wine, Oil, agruminous Plants, and Silk," he had no trouble finding subscribers.
-In May 1774 a severe frost ruined the vines that had been planted, yet Mazzei felt that Virginia's soil and climate was "better calculated" than any other for wine production.
+Mazzei brought many people with him, including a tailor, several laborers, and the widow Maria Martini, whom he married in 1774.
+Carlo Bellini, whom Jefferson recommended for a position as professor of modern languages at the College of William and Mary, and more vignerons arrived soon thereafter.4 Early in 1774, Mazzei announced a "Proposal for forming a Company or Partnership, for the Purpose of raising and making Wine, Oil, agruminous Plants, and Silk."5 He had no trouble finding subscribers, but a severe frost in May of that year ruined the vines that had been planted.
+Although Mazzei remained convinced that Virginia's soil and climate was "better calculated" than any other for wine production, his "Wine Company" failed to thrive.6

-Regardless of his prediction, the "Wine Company" failed to thrive.
-Instead, Mazzei began to establish his reputation as a patriot by joining the revolutionary war effort.
-He became a private in the "Independent Company" of Albemarle when the British first landed troops at Hampton.
-Jefferson gave him a copy of the "Rough Draught" of the Declaration of Independence, while an excerpt of Mazzei's "Instructions of the Freeholders of Albemarle County to their Delegates in Convention" was used by Jefferson in his attempt to institute a new state constitution.
-Mazzei also signed a petition for Jefferson's Committee on Religion to abolish spiritual tyranny.
-By 1778 it was decided by Jefferson, Patrick Henry, George Mason and others that Mazzei's efforts would be most useful abroad; he was sent to try to borrow money from the Grand Duke of Tuscany for Virginia and to gather useful political and military information for Governor Jefferson.
-The State of Virginia paid him six hundred luigi a year between 1779 and 1784 for his services.
-Having become a naturalized citizen of Virginia, Mazzei returned to America in 1783 in hope of receiving a consular post, but he was disappointed.
+By 1778, Jefferson, Patrick Henry, George Mason, and others decided that Mazzei's efforts would be most useful abroad.
+Accordingly, Mazzei was sent to borrow money for Virginia from the Grand Duke of Tuscany and to gather useful political and military information for Governor Jefferson.
+The State of Virginia paid him six hundred luigi a year between 1779 and 1784 for his services.10 Having become a naturalized citizen of Virginia, Mazzei returned to America in 1783 in hopes of receiving a consular post, but he was disappointed.
 He left Virginia for the last time in 1785.
-His wife stayed at Colle until she died in 1788; she was buried in the family graveyard at Monticello.
-Mazzei eventually gave Colle to his wife's daughter (Mazzei's stepdaughter) Maria Margherita Martini, who married Justin Pierre Plumard, Comte De Rieux in Paris in 1780 and settled at Colle in 1783.
+His wife stayed at Colle until she died in 1788; she was buried in the Jefferson family graveyard at Monticello.
+Mazzei eventually gave Colle to his wife's daughter (Mazzei's stepdaughter), Maria Margherita Martini, who married Justin Pierre Plumard, Comte De Rieux in Paris in 1780 and settled at Colle in 1783.

-After his departure, Mazzei maintained a close relationship with many of his former compatriots, including Jefferson, Madison, and Monroe.
-Mazzei published a four-volume history of the colonies, Recherches Historiques et Politiques sur les États-Unis de l'Amérique Septentrionale (1788), and he relied on his Virginia connections for material for the book.
-As the first history of the American Revolution to be published in French, the book became known as a source about the truth of the American Revolution, a counterweight to British propaganda and French misinformation.
-The success of his book led to his appointment as the Polish chargé de affaires in Paris.
-Mazzei furthered his career by moving to Warsaw to work as an agent for the enlightened King Stanislaus Augustus of Poland.
+After his departure, Mazzei maintained a close relationship with many of his former compatriots, including Jefferson, James Madison, and James Monroe.
+Relying on his Virginia connections for material, Mazzei published a four-volume history of the colonies, Recherches Historiques et Politiques sur les États-Unis de l'Amérique Septentrionale, in 1788.11 As the first history of the American Revolution to be published in French, the book became known as a source about the truth of the American Revolution, a counterweight to British propaganda and French misinformation.
+The success of his book led to Mazzei's appointment as the Polish chargé d'affaires in Paris.
+He then furthered his career by moving to Warsaw to work as an agent for the enlightened King Stanislaus Augustus of Poland.
 The King had admired Mazzei's efforts during the American and French revolutions, and Mazzei eventually helped to reestablish relations between France and Poland.
-He remained in Warsaw as the King's privy councilor until the second division of Poland forced his retirement.
+He remained in Warsaw as the King's privy councillor until the second division of Poland forced his retirement.12

 Mazzei and Jefferson continued to correspond.
-Mazzei helped Jefferson obtain portraits of Vespucius, Columbus, Magellan, and Cortez from the grand duke of Florence, and virtually all later copies that found their way into other American collections (including Madison's) were taken from the same Florence originals.
-To kindle interest in the American cause in Italy, he translated many of Jefferson's public speeches and letters, and he worked to improve provisions for U.S. merchants in Italian ports.
-Horticultural topics never ceased to be of interest to Mazzei and Jefferson.
-Jefferson sent him a description of his plough, and Mazzei sent him many seeds and plants.
-Mazzei wrote of his trip to Florence to find sculptors for the U.S. Capitol and of his appeals on behalf of Ceracchi's widow.
-Jefferson also kept Mazzei apprised of political events.
+Mazzei helped Jefferson obtain portraits of Vespucius, Columbus, Magellan, and Cortes from the grand duke of Florence, and virtually all later copies that found their way into other American collections (including Madison's) were taken from the same Florence originals.13 To kindle interest in the American cause in Italy, he translated many of Jefferson's public speeches and letters, and he worked to improve provisions for U.S. merchants in Italian ports.14 Horticultural topics never ceased to be of interest to Mazzei and Jefferson.
+Jefferson sent him a description of his plough, and Mazzei sent him many seeds and plants.15 Mazzei wrote of his trip to Florence to find sculptors for the U.S. Capitol,16 and of his appeals on behalf of Ceracchi's widow.17 Jefferson also kept Mazzei apprised of political events.
 He sent Mazzei one of his most controversial letters, in which he wrote: "In place of that noble love of liberty and republican government which carried us triumphantly thro’ the war, an Anglican, monarchical and aristocratical party has sprung up ....
-Against us are the Executive, the Judiciary, two out of three branches of the legislature, all the officers of the government, all who want to be officers, all timid men who prefer the calm of despotism to the boisterous sea of liberty ."
+Against us are the Executive, the Judiciary, two out of three branches of the legislature, all of the officers of the government, all who want to be officers, all timid men who prefer the calm of despotism to the boisterous sea of liberty ...."18

 Mazzei's American investments were a continuous source of strife.
-Mazzei's farm at Colle had deteriorated.
-It had been rented to officers of the British Army who were detained at The Barracks prison compound in Albemarle County.
-Jefferson explained that Mazzei "had rented his place to General Riedesel, whose horses in one week destroyed the whole labour of three or four years, and thus ended an experiment, which, from every appearance, would in a year or two more have established the practicability of that branch of culture in America."
-When Jefferson returned from France in 1789, Jefferson acted with Mazzei's lawyers in selling Colle in 1796 and lots in Richmond in 1813.
-Jefferson discovered, however, that he could not remit the proceeds to Mazzei because of the War with England.
-He loaned the money to himself.
-He managed to pay off the interest to Mazzei's heirs, but the debt on the $7,000 principal was not settled until 1836 when the heirs instituted a suit against Jefferson's estate.
+His farm at Colle had deteriorated.
+During the American Revolution, it had been rented to officers of the British Army who were detained at The Barracks prison compound in Albemarle County.
+Jefferson explained that Mazzei had "rented his place to General Riedesel, whose horses in one week destroyed the whole labour of three or four years, and thus ended an experiment, which, from every appearance, would in a year or two more have established the practicability of that branch of culture in America."19 When Jefferson returned from France in 1789, he acted with Mazzei's lawyers in selling Colle in 1792.20 In 1813, Jefferson sold Mazzei's lots in Richmond.
+He discovered, however, that he could not remit the proceeds to Mazzei because of the on-going war with England.
+Jefferson then loaned the money to himself.
+He managed to pay off the interest to Mazzei's heirs, but the debt on the $7,000 principal was not settled until 1836 when the heirs instituted a suit against Jefferson's estate.21

 Mazzei retired to Pisa, Italy, in 1792.
-He married Antonina Tonini in 1796, and had a daughter Elisabetta in 1798.
-In 1802 he began to enjoy the pension paid by Alexander I of Russia, who had assumed the King of Poland's debts after the final partition of Poland (Mazzei had also become a citizen of Poland).
-Mazzei often contemplated returning to America, and not surprisingly, Jefferson recommended the Monticello neighborhood.
-Even if Mazzei at times tried Jefferson's patience (Jefferson had written to Madison in 1784 that Mazzei's arrival in Annapolis would be worse than a return of his "double quotidian head-ache"), he wrote that Mazzei could find cheap land near Monticello; he nevertheless warned that in general the cost of living had doubled and that much of the "amiable hospitality" which prevailed in Virginia had disappeared as a result.
-Mazzei never did return to America.
+He married Antonina Tonini in 1796, and had a daughter named Elisabetta in 1798.
+In 1802, he began to enjoy a pension paid by Alexander I of Russia, who had assumed the King of Poland's debts after the final partition of Poland (Mazzei had also become a citizen of Poland).22 Mazzei often contemplated returning to America, and not surprisingly, Jefferson recommended the Monticello neighborhood, even though Mazzei had tried his patience at times.
+Jefferson wrote that Mazzei could find cheap land near Monticello; he nevertheless warned that in general the cost of living had doubled and that much of the "amiable hospitality" that had prevailed in Virginia had disappeared as a result.23 Mazzei never did return to America.
 He established himself as a gardener and died in 1816, three years after completing his memoirs.

 1816 July 18.
-(Jefferson to Giovanni Carmignani) "An intimacy of 40 years had proved to me his great worth; and a friendship, which had begun in personal acquaintance, was maintained after separation, without abatement by a constant interchange of letters.
-His esteem too in this country was very general; his early and zealous cooperation in the establishment of our independence having acquired for him here a great degree of favor."
+(Jefferson to Giovanni Carmignani) "[A]n intimacy of 40. years had proved to me his great worth; and a friendship, which had begun in personal acquaintance, was maintained after separation, without abatement, by a constant interchange of letters. his esteem too in this country was very general; his early & zealous cooperation in the establishment of our independance having acquired for him here a great degree of favor."26

 1816 July 18.
-(Jefferson to Thomas Appleton) "Your letter brought me the first information of the death of my ancient friend Mazzei, which I learn with sincere regret.
-He had some peculiarities (and who of us has not?), but he was of solid worth; honest, able, zealous in sound principles, moral and political, constant in friendship, and punctual in all his undertakings.
-He was greatly esteemed in this country ..."
+(Jefferson to Thomas Appleton) "Your letters ... brought me the first information of the death of my antient friend Mazzei, which I learn with sincere regret. he had some peculiarities, & who of us has not? but he was of solid worth; honest, able, zealous in sound principles moral & political, constant in friendship, and punctual in all his undertakings. he was greatly esteemed in this country ...."27